icfpcontest2014/icfpcontest2014.github.io/specification.markdown

 Ghost   | AI Program
 ------- | ----------
-ghost 1 | program 1
+ghost 0 | program 1
-ghost 2 | program 2
+ghost 1 | program 2
-ghost 3 | program 1
+ghost 2 | program 1
-ghost 4 | program 2
+ghost 3 | program 2

 The order of ghosts is in increasing order of their starting coordinates, where `(x1, y1)` is considered smaller than `(x2, y2)` if `y1 < y2` or if `y1 = y2` and
 `x1 < x2`.

-The system allows at most 4 ghost programs (but up to 256 ghosts).
+The system allows at most 4 ghost programs (but up to 256 ghosts, numbered 0-255).

 GHost CPU (GHC)